 How are member states seated in the General Assembly?

-The information of who is in the first seat is provided in the Delegate's Handbook, previously called "Information for delegations".
+The information of who is in the first seat is provided each year in the Delegates Handbook.

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.